 Collect plasma using one-tenth volume of 0.1 M sodium citrate as an anticoagulant.
-Centrifuge samples at $2,000 \times g$ for 10 minutes and use supernatants for assay.
-Dilute samples 1:1000 into 1X Diluent N, however, user should determine optimal dilution factor depending on application needs.
+Centrifuge samples at $3,000 \times g$ for 10 minutes and assay.
+Dilute samples 1:400 into 1X Diluent M and assay.
 The undiluted samples can be stored at -20°C or below for up to 3 months.
-Avoid repeated freeze-thaw cycles (EDTA or Heparin can also be used as an anticoagulant).
+Avoid repeated freeze-thaw cycles.
+(EDTA or Heparin can also be used as an anticoagulant.)